ajrcarey/dart-rust-minimal-ffi-grpc-example/README.md

 stub definitions for everything else are provided as part of `package:grpc`.
 Finally, we provide a helper library, `lib/services.dart`, that decodes the service definitions from the .proto files, since the code generation step doesn't do this for us in Dart.
 (It does in Rust.)
-Without this, our GRPC implementation would have no way of knowing which message types and functions were associated with which GRPC services.
+Without this, it would be difficult for our GRPC implementation to figure out the messages types associated with the code-generated GRPC services.

 ## The example application